Top software testing trends for 2026: AI and the future of software testing

 With the increasing complexity of applications and rising user expectations, QA automation has gradually expanded to cover a wider range of non-functional testing needs.
 These are now critical quality assurance trends.
 The primary role of modern QA isn’t just feature verification; it’s ensuring that the application performs reliably under various conditions and provides a seamless user experience (UX).

-With systems expected to run continuously in the real world, endurance testing—also known as soak testing—has gained popularity.
+With systems expected to run continuously in the real world, endurance testing, also known as soak testing, has gained popularity.
 Extended automated endurance tests now run sessions, sometimes lasting days, to identify performance degradation and memory leaks.
 This type of testing will remain crucial for software applications that require ultra-high uptime, such as SaaS platforms, helping to keep them robust during periods of normal use.

 In times of unpredictable peak-traffic events, such as product launches or sales promotions, the need for stress testing automation has become paramount.
 Traditional load tests differ from automated stress tests in that the latter push applications to the limits to show weak points that should be improved, preparing apps for high-traffic scenarios.
 As a software testing and QA trend, stress testing will help businesses achieve “graceful degradation.”
 That is, even if it gets overwhelming, the system fails in a controlled and recoverable manner.

 As more businesses move their software applications to the cloud, cloud-based solutions for software testing have gained popularity, with a CAGR of over 13% during the 2021–2026 projection period.
-This makes cloud-based testing one of the main trends for 2024.
+This makes cloud-based testing one of the main trends for 2025/2026.
 It enables QA teams to scale more effectively, reduce costs, and access a variety of flexible options, keeping pace with the modern demands of software development.
 Additionally, teams can delegate repetitive testing tasks to software.
 Now, let’s explore the key QA workflows that make cloud-based testing one of the best practices in the industry.

 The way teams manage application stability under variable loads has changed with cloud performance monitoring and analytics.
 Using the cloud, QA professionals can monitor performance metrics round the clock, get real-time alerts related to latency spikes, and identify bottlenecks across distributed environments.

-Security testing has become the talk of the town, considering that one data breach alone costs a company an average of $4.24 million, according to IBM.
+One data breach now costs a company an average of $4.44 million, according to IBM’s 2025 report.
+Notably, that figure fell for the first time in five years, as AI-driven containment shortened breach lifecycles, another reason to automate security testing..
 Cloud security testing tools automate scanning for vulnerabilities, checking on encryption, and validation of compliance-security checks across cloud infrastructure.
 As a result, your QA experts can detect risks early in the development cycle.
 This reflects the trend of “security by design”: cloud environments can handle continuous, automated security checks without slowing down the release cycle by protecting sensitive data.

 Cloud testing has also changed the way mobile applications are developed.
 Thanks to tools like App Center Test, QA teams can instantly tap into hundreds of virtual devices running various operating systems and screen sizes.
 And that is even more relevant thanks to the growing diversification of mobile devices.
 Testing devices on the cloud allows teams to check for compatibility without the need for a physical device lab, helping them reduce costs while increasing coverage.